arkingc/research/paper/README.md

 ### 9. Related Work

-The Linux kernel community has made a steady effort to improve the scalability of the file system by mostly reducing lock contentions [35, 36, 65]
+“The Linux kernel community has made a steady effort to improve the scalability of the file system by mostly reducing lock contentions [[35](https://lwn.net/Articles/360199/), [36](https://lwn.net/Articles/419811/), [65](https://lkml.org/lkml/2013/9/4/471)]”

 <br>